 I have seen many indexes that include the death date AND the Publication Date, so in that situation the index can function as a Death Index AND an Obituary Index.

-The tricky part, at least for me, is to see an Obituary Index and have the library or other institution designate it as a Death Index which it is not.
+The tricky part, and it happens often, is to see an Obituary Index and have the library or other institution designate it as a Death Index which it is not.

 Let's look at three examples: